iWinston/typeorm-plus/docs/entities.md

 * `width: number` - column type's display width.
 Used only for [MySQL integer types](https://dev.mysql.com/doc/refman/5.7/en/integer-types.html)
 * `onUpdate: string` - `ON UPDATE` trigger.
 Used only in [MySQL](https://dev.mysql.com/doc/refman/5.7/en/timestamp-initialization.html).
 * `nullable: boolean` - Makes column `NULL` or `NOT NULL` in the database.
 By default column is `nullable: false`.
-* `readonly: boolean` - Indicates if column value is not updated by "save" operation.
-It means you'll be able to write this value only when you first time insert the object.
-Default value is `false`.
+* `update: boolean` - Indicates if column value is updated by "save" operation.
+If false, you'll be able to write this value only when you first time insert the object.
+Default value is `true`.
 * `insert: boolean` - Indicates if column value is set the first time you insert the object.
 Default value is `true`.
 * `select: boolean` - Defines whether or not to hide this column by default when making queries.
 When set to `false`, the column data will not show with a standard query.
 By default column is `select: true`
 * `default: string` - Adds database-level column's `DEFAULT` value.